aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xps-to-gif/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export XPS to GIF" h2="Render XPS to GIF within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XPS to GIF</h2>

+XPS is an XML Paper Specification file format developed by Microsoft.
+It is used to store documents in a fixed layout format.
+XPS files are similar to PDF files, but they are not as widely used as PDF files.
+GIF is a popular image format used for displaying images on the web.
+It is a compressed image format that supports up to 256 colors and is widely used for web graphics.
+Converting XPS to GIF can help you to reduce the size of the file and make it easier to share with others.

+<h2>How Aspose.Total Helps for XPS to GIF Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert XPS to GIF in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert XPS file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to GIF.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert XPS to GIF in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert XPS file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to GIF.
+Aspose.Total for C++ provides a wide range of features and functions that make it easy to convert XPS to GIF.
+It also supports a variety of other file formats, such as PDF, HTML, XLS, and PPT.
+Aspose.Total for C++ is a reliable and efficient solution for XPS to GIF conversion.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}